rkonoplev/dniester/docs/en/CONFIG_GUIDE.md

 - **`application.yml`** (in `test`) is the base file for all tests.
 It overrides the main `application.yml` and typically contains logging settings and other common test parameters.
 - **`application-test.yml`** is used by default for unit tests that don't require database access.
-- **Integration tests** use Testcontainers with real MySQL instances:
+- **Integration tests** use unified Testcontainers approach:
   - **Unit tests**: Use `test` profile with mocks, no database dependencies
-  - **Integration tests**: Use `integration-test` profile with Testcontainers MySQL
+  - **Integration tests**: Use `integration-test` profile with Testcontainers MySQL everywhere
-  - **CI environment**: Uses MySQL via Docker Compose for production-like testing
+  - **Unified environment**: Identical test behavior in local development and CI
-  - All database tests use the same migrations from `common/` and `mysql/` as production
+  - All integration tests extend `BaseIntegrationTest` for consistent configuration
-  - Tests have access to test data from `V3__insert_sample_data.sql`
+  - Hibernate manages schema with `create-drop` strategy for test isolation
-  - Profile selection is handled by `AbstractIntegrationTest` base class
+  - Flyway disabled in tests to avoid conflicts with Testcontainers

 ---